naninovel/docs/docs/guide/inventory.md

 You can add items to the inventory with `@addItem` command and remove with `@removeItem` (or `@removeItemAt`, `@removeAllItems`).
 Item IDs are equal to the item prefab names.
 Inventory slot IDs are equal to the grid slot indexes (eg, first slot is 0, second is 1, etc).

-`ItemExist()` and `ItemCount()` custom [expression functions](/guide/script-expressions#expression-functions) to check wither an items exist in inventory and number of existing items are also available for convenience.
+`itemExist()` and `itemCount()` custom [expression functions](/guide/script-expressions#expression-functions) to check wither an items exist in inventory and number of existing items are also available for convenience.

 Below is a script from the example project: